The Best YouTube Strategy for Travel BrandsMarch 12, 2019, Kyla Steeves

 - Keep mobile in mind: More often than not, a viewer will watch a YouTube video without sound on their smartphone.
 That’s problematic if your video is a vlog or customer testimonial because they can’t hear anything that’s said.
 As a solution, you can add captions to your videos so viewers can read along as they watch.

 - Record longer videos: Since watch time is a ranking factor on YouTube, it only makes sense to create longer videos.
 It’s an obvious loophole.

 - Ask for subscribers: Viewers might forget to subscribe, so it’s best to remind them.
 To do that, you can come right out in your video and ask, or add a subscribe watermark to all of your YouTube videos.

 - Share videos on other channels: The more places you share your video, the more views you’ll get and the more views you get, the more likes, comments, and shares you’ll collect.
 Round and round it goes.
 Luckily, there are plenty of channels that support YouTube video sharing —including your blog, other social accounts, and your email newsletters.

-YouTube is one of the best social channels for promoting tours and activities, but it does require a bit of tracking and analyzing.
+YouTube is one of the best channels for travel social media marketing, but it does require a bit of tracking and analyzing.
 As you dive into video making and publishing, be sure to utilize YouTube’s analytics tools.
 That way, you can figure out whether YouTube is right for your business, and if you’re using it in the best way — especially before you start investing in high-end video equipment.

 Want more advice on marketing your tours and activities?